Plan for each phase, each sprint and update the plan

 The research plan is the first deliverable – but what’s it for ?

-I find it helps with:-
+It helps with:-

 - Outlining the: scale of the programme, research activities, number of participants, key contacts etc.